William G. Gray

-Early life

 Childhood: 1913–1925

 Gray was born on 25 March 1913 in Harrow, Middlesex.
 His mother, Christine Ash Gray (née Christine Chester Logie) was an American with a Roman Catholic background.
 But she took a great practical interest in Western esotericism and associated with other occultists, believing herself to be the reincarnation of Marie-Noémi Cadiot (1832–1888), the wife of the influential French occultist Eliphas Lévi (1810–1875).
 William's father on the other hand, John McCammon Trew Gray, was from a "Low Church" background and took little interest in the esoteric.
 The couple had married on 26 August 1910 in Philadelphia, where John had been managing a theatrical touring company and Christine had been working as an actress; both of them had been previously married, with John being a 44-year-old divorcee and Christine a 27-year-old widow at the time.

 When the First World War broke out in 1914, the United Kingdom allied itself with France to fight Germany, leading John Gray to lie about his age to enlist in the British Army, believing it to be his patriotic duty; joining the Ox and Bucks Light Infantry, he served in France and then India, where he took charge of a prisoner of war camp at Elephanta Island near Bombay.
 With her husband away at war, Christine Gray took up employment with the British War Office, eventually being posted to the London American Headquarters.
 She sent her young son William to live with his elderly grandmother and Aunt Lella in Ramsgate, where (he would later relate) he was "badly behaved, disobedient, [and] untidy".
 Eventually, Aunt Lella fell ill and William was sent to live with his Aunt Will and Aunt Florence, a couple who were active in the Theosophical Society.
 It was there that William first learned about the esoteric, although he would always associate Theosophy somewhat derogatorily with "elderly ladies of both sexes and genteel behaviour whose ideas of Nirvana centred around mysterious Oriental Masters who directed the destiny of all mankind from a secret spot in Tibet."

 When he was eight, he began his education at primary school, which he despised, and soon after was sent back to live with his parents, who had settled into Forest Hill, London after the war.
 His mother took him to Mass at a local Roman Catholic Church, which he enjoyed very much.
 He developed a lifelong appreciation of ritual and decided he would one day like to be ordained as a Catholic priest.
 In 1922, he and his mother moved to Montreal in Canada, where she was hospitalised for a serious chest infection.
 He was put under the care of his Aunt Leslie and her husband Bruce, a wealthy stockbroker.
 In Montreal, he continued to attend Mass, but lost his desire to become a priest because the rituals at the Canadian church were less impressive than those in England.